-ROC had a great HSE performance in 2021 with all the GOAL ZERO achieved in terms of Loss Time Injury ('LTI'), loss of well control, oil spill, breach of HSE regulations and major facility integrity incident at our operated assets including the onshore Bajiaochang ('BJC') natural gas field acquired in May of this year.
+ROC had a good year of HSE performance in 2022 with zero Lost Time Injury ('LTI'), zero loss of well control and zero non-compliance with HSE regulations at our operated assets including WZ12-8E offshore oil field which started production in early April.
 We not only achieved HSE goals in the HSE performance contract we signed with our major shareholder, Hainan Mining Co.
-Ltd, but also reached two milestones over two years without an LTI and a recordable injury.
+Ltd, but also reached two milestones in occupational safety - more than three years without an LTI and a recordable injury.
+We continue to work closely with our partners to support safe and environmentally sound operations of non-operated assets.